edgarcosta/hdme/README.rst

 Credits
 =======

-- The fast evaluation of theta constants in Arb is inspired by the `cmh`_ library by Andreas Enge and Emmanuel Thomé.
+- The code for fast evaluation of theta constants using Arb is inspired by the `cmh`_ library by Andreas Enge and Emmanuel Thomé.

 - The code written by `Enea Milio`_ has been useful in the implementation of Mestre's algorithm and to implement the inversion of the Hilbert embedding.

-- The design and semantics of many functions is inspired from existing functions in the libraries Flint and Arb, maintained by William Hart and Fredrik Johansson.
+- The design and semantics of many functions are inspired from existing functions in the libraries Flint and Arb, maintained by William Hart and Fredrik Johansson.